 Table (13): Infrastructure Condition and Access SI.
-No. Indicators DH СНС РНС Total 1 Land owned by HCF and have ownership paper/ documentation 50% 100% 67% 69% 2 HCF land ownership paper demarcate boundary 100% 100% 83% 88% 3 Are there any squatters (including residential, commercial units) on the HCF land 50% 50% 17% 25% 4 Health facility connected with all-weather road free of obstacles 100% 100% 50% 63% 5 Health facility have a boundary wall 100% 0% 83% 75% 6 Health facility have separate functional toilets for men and women in adequate numbers 100% 100% 75% 81% 7 Health facility have adequate safe drinking 100% 100% 83% 88%
+No. Indicators DH СНС РНС Total 1 Land owned by HCF and have ownership paper/ documentation 50% 100% 67% 69% 2 HCF land ownership paper demarcate boundary 100% 100% 83% 88% 3 Are there any squatters (including residential, commercial units) on the HCF land 50% 50% 17% 25% 4 Health facility connected with all-weather road free of obstacles 100% 100% 50% 63% 5 Health facility have a boundary wall 100% 0% 83% 75% 6 Health facility have separate functional toilets for men and women in adequate numbers 100% 100% 75% 81% 7 Health facility have adequate safe drinking water for patients 100% 100% 83% 88%

-Table (13): Infrastructure Condition and Access Sl.
-No. Indicators DH СНС РНС Total water for patients 8 Health facility have health committee with community participation to oversee the overall functioning of the facility 100% 100% 92% 94% Total Sample 2 2 12 16 e: Primary Study, July/August 2020 25% on Rented/ leased land 1 1 1
+Table (13): Infrastructure Condition and Access SI.
+No. Indicators DH СНС РНС Total 8 Health facility have health committee with community participation to oversee the overall functioning of the facility 100% 100% 92% 94% Total Sample 2 2 12 16 e: Primary Study, July/August 2020 25% on Rented/ leased land part ownership in inheritance and control of family property, however when it comes to decision making, women are not allowed to take part in the local governance system.
+The decision-making power is thus mostly vested in their husbands or their maternal uncles when it comes to Khasis.
+The Garos whose head is a woman Nokma, leaves all the management to her husband.
+The Jaintias do not have claim over their husband or his property and are under the protection of their maternal uncles and brothers.